-Synopsis The rest of this paper is divided into three parts, followed by a concluding section on related and future work.
+The rest of this paper is divided into three parts, followed by a concluding section on related and future work.

-Part I begins with a view of the theoretical challenge, and then presents a categorytheoretic framework for deriving transition systems.
+Section 2 begins with an overview of the theoretical challenge, and then presents a category-theoretic framework for deriving transition systems.
 The main structural topics are the notion of s-category and the properties of relative pushouts (RPOs) and idem pushouts (IPOs).
 Reactive systems are introduced by adding reaction rules to the s-categories.
-Transition systems based upon IPOs are then derived uniformly from these rules, using RPOs.
+Transition systems based on IPOs are then derived uniformly from these rules, using RPOs.
 It is proved that, when enough RPOs exist, bisimilarity is a congruence.
-Part I ends with a study of how a reactive system may be equipped with different transition systems, and how these may be related to one another.
+Section 2 concludes with a study of how a reactive system may be equipped with different transition systems, and how these may be related to one another.

-Part II begins with a view of the challenge from mobile applications, including a summary of the bigraphical model of which link graphs are a constituent.
+Section 3 begins with an overview of the challenge from mobile applications, including a summary of the bigraphical model of which link graphs are a constituent.
 It continues with a mathematical formulation of link graphs, including a construction of RPOs and IPOs for them.
 A central feature is the characterisation of the family of IPOs for any consistent pair of link graphs.
-Link-graphical reactive systems (LRSs) are then defined, as reactive systems over link graphs.
-The theory of Part I is applied to derive transition systems for LRSs, for which a congruential bisimilarity is guaranteed.
+Link-graphical reactive systems (LRSs) are then defined as reactive systems over link graphs.
+The theory of Section 2 is then applied to derive transition systems for LRSs, for which a congruential bisimilarity is guaranteed.
 A particular class, the simple LRSs, is shown to admit especially simple transition systems.

-Part III begins with the concept of sorting disciplines for LRSs.
+Section 4 begins with the concept of sorting disciplines for LRSs.
 A certain class of sorting disciplines allows the transition theory of well-sorted LRSs to be transferred from the unsorted ones, by pulling RPOs back along a forgetful functor.
-In particular, many-one sorting is shown to enjoy this property; it also allows condition-event nets to be represented accurately as an LRS, for which the work of Part II yields a tractable transition system.
+In particular, many-one sorting is shown to enjoy this property; it also allows condition-event nets to be represented accurately as an LRS (first reported in Milner (2004a)), for which the work of Section 3 yields a tractable transition system.
 It is then shown that the corresponding congruential bisimilarity coincides with one that arises from a natural experimental equivalence defined independently of link graphs.

-The concluding section, Section 11, discusses related and future research.
+The concluding section, Section 5, discusses related and future research.